liamgreenhill/liamnugent.me/posts/who-covid-19-task-list.md

 I joined three of the four public sessions and listened to the research findings, advice and input from content specialists, information architecture and user experience experts.
 The session also included representatives from the WHO and several national governments, public policy-makers, medical professionals and many more besides.

 We started with a collation of several sources of raw data and then honed that to produce the list.
 The process seems simple—remove duplicates, clarify wording, merge similar tasks, remove overlaps—but there are hundreds of hours of effort involved.
-It's always surprising how much effort it takes to make complex information seem simple.
+It’s always surprising how much effort it takes to make complex information seem simple.

 The tasklist below has now been signed off by WHO and will soon be launched as part of a survey on the WHO website.